 Leave No Stone Unturned: What Propels the Racetrack Playa Moving Rocks?

 Racetrack Playa is a dried-up lake located in Death Valley, California, USA.
 This dry lake is notable for its sailing stones, which are known also as sliding stones, rolling stones, or moving rocks.
 The sailing stones are a geological phenomenon that has been observed since the early 1900s.
-Although they have been studied for a long time, no one has managed to provide an adequate explanation for this curious phenomenon.
-Recently, however, a team of scientists have succeeded in (partially) unravelling the mystery of the Racetrack Playa Sailing Stones.
+Although they have been studied for a long time, for decades no one managed to provide an adequate explanation for this curious phenomenon.
+Recently, however, a team of scientists have succeeded in unravelling the mystery of the Racetrack Playa Sailing Stones.

 Examining the Sailing Stones

 Sailing stones are recorded to exist in other parts of the world as well, though those of Racetrack Playa are the most famous.
 The sailing stones are named as such due to their apparent movement over the dried bed lake of Racetrack Playa.
 As a result of the stones’ movements, trails, which may stretch for hundreds of meters, are left behind them in the cracked mud.
 The trails were the only indication that the rocks move, as no one is known to have actually seen the stones move in person.
 This only changed in the age of GPS tracking technology.

 Sailing Rocks or Sailing Stones at the Racetrack Playa.
 (Mike Baird/ CC BY 2.0 )